Cool-Core Destruction in Merging Clusters with AGN Feedback and Radiative Cooling: Results

 For the $mcf4$ simulation, the jet power remains low after the initial peak at 1.8 Gyr.
 The injected energy is also significantly lower than the radiative energy.
 This indicates that the merger induced substantial heating during the first core passage, leading to thorough gas mixing between the two clusters and transforming the cluster into a NCC cluster.
 Both the heating and cooling rates at the later stages are low, which is characteristic of a NCC cluster.

+{ For the $mcf5$ simulation, the jet power also remains low after the initial peak at the first core passage.
+However, as discussed in Section \ref{subsubsec: 3-2-2}, merger heating in this case is insufficient to transform the CC into a NCC, and the AGN is needed to maintain the CC state throughout the simulation.
+This is supported by Figure \ref{energy}, where it can be seen that the injected energy from the AGN contributes to a significant fraction to the radiative energy.}

-For the off-axis cases with $R=1$ and $R=3$ (i.e., $mcf2$, $mcf3$, $mcf5$, $mcf6$), the jet power peaks consistently during 2-4 Gyr.
-This occurs because in off-axis cases, the disruption from the secondary cluster is not prominent at the first core passage.
+For the { $mcf2$, $mcf3$, and $mcf6$ simulations}, the jet power peaks consistently during 2-4 Gyr.
+This occurs because in { these} cases, the disruption from the secondary cluster is not prominent at the first core passage.
 Consequently, AGN feedback intensifies to balance cooling during this stage.
-As mentioned in Section \ref{subsubsec: 3-2-2}, the circular motion draws gas into the central region of the primary cluster, maintaining high central density and therefore strong jet power, leading to overheating.
-As a result, the injected energy in these cases exceeds the radiative energy.
-After SMBH mergers, the clusters transform into NCCs, and both the heating and cooling rates become low.
+As mentioned in Section \ref{subsubsec: 3-2-2}, the circular motion draws gas into the central region of the primary cluster, maintaining high central density and therefore strong jet power, leading to { preheating of the core}. { In the $mcf3$ and $mcf6$ simulations, the injected energy even exceeds the radiative energy, leading to overheating of the core.} After SMBH mergers, the clusters transform into NCCs, and both the heating and cooling rates become low.

 For the $R=10$ simulations, the heating and cooling evolution is similar to that of the single cluster case.
 In the head-on merger ($mcf7$), AGN feedback becomes inactive after the initial strong peak at 1.8 Gyr, as the disruption of the secondary cluster heats the primary core.
 However, the cluster behaves like a single CC cluster after $\approx$ 8 Gyr.
 In the off-axis cases, the primary core is barely disrupted by the mergers.
 The jet power and $L_x (<50~\text{kpc})$ quasi-periodically reach peak values, and the injected energy and radiative energy remain balanced at similar levels.
 This indicates that the cluster is self-regulated by AGN feedback, and the impact of mergers is weak.